Vietnam.vn - Nền tảng quảng bá Việt Nam

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 13.

-The craftsman paints traditional Mong motifs on white cloth with heated beeswax.
+The artist paints traditional Mong motifs on white cloth with heated beeswax.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 14.

-Beeswax heated over charcoal is used to paint on linen.
+Beeswax melted over charcoal used to paint on linen.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 15.

-To create unique patterns on fabric, the Mong people use a set of brushes (made by hand) dipped in melted beeswax and draw on the fabric, first straight lines, then triangles, spirals, coins, crosses, bird feet, etc. These are motifs that represent the cosmic world of the Mong people.
+To create unique patterns on fabric, the Mong people use a set of brushes (made by hand) dipped in melted beeswax and draw on the fabric, first straight lines, then triangles, spirals, coins, crosses, bird feet, etc. These are motifs that represent the universe of the Mong people.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 16.